hhatto/autopep8/README.rst

                             infinite)
       -a, --aggressive      enable non-whitespace changes; multiple -a result in more aggressive changes
-      --exclude=globs       exclude files/directories that match these comma- separated globs
-      --list-fixes          list codes for fixes; used by --ignore and --select --ignore=errors       do not fix these errors/warnings (default: E24,W6) --select=errors       fix only these errors/warnings (e.g. E4,W) --max-line-length=n   set maximum allowed line length (default: 79)
+      --exclude=globs       exclude files that match these comma-separated globs --list-fixes          list codes for fixes; used by --ignore and --select --ignore=errors       do not fix these errors/warnings (default: E24) --select=errors       fix only these errors/warnings (e.g. E4,W) --max-line-length=n   set maximum allowed line length (default: 79) --range=start end     only fix errors found within this inclusive range of line numbers (e.g. 1 99); line numbers are indexed at 1

 Features